 Arrest made in deadly shooting of Florida City father trying to stop fight involving his daughter

-FLORIDA CITY - Miami-Dade police say an arrest has been made in the deadly shooting of a father who was trying to break up an after-school fight between his teen daughter and classmates.
+FLORIDA CITY - Miami-Dade police say an arrest has been made in Tuesday's deadly shooting of a father who was trying to break up an after-school fight between his teen daughter and classmates.

 Kentarian Cross, 22, has been charged with second-degree murder in the death of 47-year-old Johnny Stevenson.